bneil/mcp-memory-pouchdb/README.md

-# Memory Custom
+# Memory Custom 🧠

 [![smithery badge](https://smithery.ai/badge/@BRO3886/mcp-memory-custom)](https://smithery.ai/server/@BRO3886/mcp-memory-custom)

 This project adds new features to the Memory server offered by the MCP team.
-It allows for the creation and management of a knowledge graph that captures interactions via a language model (LLM).
+It allows for the creation and management of a knowledge graph that captures interactions via a language model (LLM). 🚀

-## New Features
+## New Features ✨

+### 1. PouchDB Integration 💾

+- The server now uses PouchDB for robust document-based storage
+- **Why?**: Better data consistency, built-in versioning, and improved performance for large datasets
+- Maintains file backup for compatibility

-### 1. Custom Memory Paths
+### 2. Custom Memory Paths 📁

-- Users can now specify different memory file paths for various projects.
+- Users can now specify different memory file paths for various projects
-- **Why?**: This feature enhances organization and management of memory data, allowing for project-specific memory storage.
+- **Why?**: This feature enhances organization and management of memory data, allowing for project-specific memory storage

-### 2. Timestamping
+### 3. Timestamping ⏰

-- The server now generates timestamps for interactions.
+- The server now generates timestamps for interactions
-- **Why?**: Timestamps enable tracking of when each memory was created or modified, providing better context and history for the stored data.
+- **Why?**: Timestamps enable tracking of when each memory was created or modified, providing better context and history for the stored data

-## Getting Started
+## Getting Started 🚀

-### Prerequisites
+### Prerequisites 🔧

 - Node.js (version 16 or higher)
+- PouchDB (automatically installed as a dependency)

-### Installing via Smithery
+### Installing via Smithery 📦

 To install Knowledge Graph Memory Server for Claude Desktop automatically via [Smithery](https://smithery.ai/server/@BRO3886/mcp-memory-custom):